Parenting and Child Custody During a Divorce or Paternity Action In Salt Lake City, Utah

 Determining how children will be raised is never an easy issue, especially during a divorce or paternity action where parents are very often already at odds with one another.
 Historically, one parent has been named as Primary Residential Parent and the other as Secondary Residential Parent.
 More recently, legislation has changed the statutory custody requirements regarding and the language used to describe parenting of children.
 Professional attorney support will help you navigate through those changes.

 Under the current statute, neither parent is primary or secondary, and nearly all references to custody and visitation have been eliminated.
 Instead, all parents of minor children are required to have a Parenting Plan that describes each parent’s time-sharing and decision-making authority, while also describing the distribution of parenting responsibilities faced by all parents who are not living together.

-Emily Smoak and Smoak Law, P.C. takes the time to help families with Parenting Plans by carefully assessing the needs of the children with our clients and effectively negotiating or litigating for a plan that addresses the best interests of the children and our client.
-Contact our office today to set up a meeting to discuss your Parenting Plan needs with an experienced family law attorney.
+Salt Lake City child custody attorney Emily Smoak and Smoak Law, P.C. takes the time to help families with Parenting Plans by carefully assessing the needs of the children with our clients and effectively negotiating or litigating for a plan that addresses the best interests of the children and our client.
+Contact our Salt Lake City child custody law office today to set up a meeting to discuss your Parenting Plan needs with an experienced Salt Lake City family law attorney.

 Focusing on Every Aspect of Your Children’s Needs When Drafting A Comprehensive Parenting Plan in Salt Lake City